Signs of Bulimia

 Bulimia can affect anyone of any age, though it typically develops during adolescence or early adulthood.
 It is also possible for someone to move between diagnoses if their symptoms change – there is often a lot of overlap between different eating disorders.
 As such, bulimia may develop from another eating disorder, or a person’s symptoms may change to better resemble those of another eating disorder.

-Signs of bulimia vary, but someone doesn’t have to have all of them to be suffering.
-It’s not always obvious that someone has an eating disorder – remember, they are mental illnesses.
-If you’re worried about yourself or someone you know, even if only some of the signs on this page are present, you should still seek help immediately.
+If you’re worried about yourself or someone you know, even if only some of the signs are present, you should still seek help immediately.
 The first step is usually to make an appointment with the GP.

 I used to go to the food cupboard, fridge or freezer and eat as much as I could, as quickly as possible, to try to make myself feel happier and fill the hole I felt inside.
 Afterwards I felt physically and emotionally upset and guilty about all the food I had eaten, so I would make myself sick.